-Remember that 5kg of brass with which our mothers used to iron our clothes ?
+Remember that 5kg mass of brass with which our mothers used to iron our clothes ?
 The charcoal iron, of course.

 In those days, married women were a very hardy lot; besides painstakingly taking out the creases and putting a glistening shine on the clothes of their hubbies and children, they were expected to do the same for all other unmarried male members of the extended family staying in the same house.

-I first encountered neckties in 1963.
-Didn’t like those “kiddy” types at all – one which came with an elastic band, and another with a Y-shaped plastic catch (this one made my skin sore).
+I disliked those “kiddy” types – one which came with an elastic band, and another with a Y-shaped plastic catch (this one made my skin sore).
 I wanted to have those which adults wore.

 But getting the knot “right” with the correct lengths to be left dangling was quite tricky.
 In those days, the prevailing style seemed to resemble a scalene triangle, which I called the “ketupat”.
 I hated that shape because it was asymmetrical.